Here’s a detailed guide to Texas sports betting and some analysis of why it isn’t legal yet.

 Sports betting is not legal in the state of Texas currently.
 The Texas state legislature has discussed the implementation of sports betting, but no real progress has been made as of the end of 2020.
 The issue in the state government regarding sports betting has been the disagreements between Republican and Democratic legislators.

 Is there a projected sports betting launch in Texas?

-There are no projected sports betting launch date in Texas.
+There is no projected sports betting launch date in Texas.
 Following the November 2020 election, sports betting is now expected to be legalized in the state no earlier than 2023.
 The Republicans were able to maintain control of the Texas House of Representatives so Democrats will not be able to pass any sports betting legislation for the extended future.

-It’s too early to tell, but the original Texas sports betting bill called for the ability to bet on local college teams.
+It’s too early to tell, but the original sports betting bill called for the ability to bet on local college teams.
 The only thing that was outlawed was amateur sports like high school football.